inrupt/artifact-generator/README.md

 node index.js init
 ```

-The output is a YAML file (by default `./lit-vocab.yml`), that where options can be specified to generate artifacts in different languages (Java, Javascript) from a list of vocabularies.
+The output is a YAML file (by default `./lit-vocab.yml`), within which options can be specified to generate artifacts in different languages (e.g. Java, Javascript, Typescript, etc.) from a list of vocabularies.

 ## CLI Examples

-Here are some examples of running the tool using CLI options:
+Here are some examples of running the tool using the Command Line Interface (CLI) options:

 Local ontology file